Simay Barlas

-Simay Barlas (born 7 May 1999) is a Turkish actress.
+Simay Barlas (born 7 May 1998) is a Turkish actress.
+She is well known for her role as Rüya in the TV series Yabani (2023–2025).
+She went on to win a Golden Butterfly Award for her role in the same.

 Barlas is a graduate of Istanbul Bilgi University with a degree in Cinema and Television studies.
 She made her television debut in 2014 with a role in the TV series Paramparça.
-She then continued her career in television with recurring roles in youth series "Adı Efsane", "Hayat Bazen Tatlıdır".
+She then continued her career in television with recurring roles in youth series Adı Efsane and Hayat Bazen Tatlıdır.
 Between 2019–2020, she had a leading role in Kanal D drama series Zalim İstanbul.
-In 2019, she made her cinematic debut with the comedy movie Dijital Esaret.
+In 2019, she made her movie debut with the comedy Dijital Esaret.